madlalakhaya25/botlale_py_code_editor/Code Editor/README.md

 •	No Setup Required: Run code directly in your browser.
 •	Perfect for Learning: Experiment with Python in a fun and interactive way.

-Contributing

-Your contributions are welcome!
-Feel free to fork this project, make improvements, and submit a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.